meyyh/rice-fields/vfio-setup.md

 - intel_iommu=on iommu=pt
 >  - amd cpus dont need intel_iommu=on
 - rd.driver.pre=vfio-pci vfio-pci.ids=###
->  - rd.driver.pre makes sure the vfio driver gets loaded first or loaded at all idk and i will explain how to get vfio-pci.ids in the next part
+>  - rd.driver.pre makes sure the vfio driver gets loaded first and i will explain how to get vfio-pci.ids in the next part
 - rd.driver.blacklist=nouveau modprobe.blacklist=nouveau module_blacklist=nouveau
->  - dont load nouveau driver
+>  - dont load nouveau driver so if you dont have an nvidia card dont add these
 - nvidia_drm.modeset=1
->  - still dont know if this is needed or not
+>  - still dont know if this is needed or not i think it was for the hyprland config but hyprland is running off igpu now

 ## how to get vfio-pci.ids
-- if you are eve confused about something this guide has been very helpful https://wiki.archlinux.org/title/PCI_passthrough_via_OVMF
-- the page does mention gpu-passthrough-manager but i never got it to work

-in section 2.2 of that page it has a script to see your IOMMU groups this is important beacause its all or nothing for IOMMU groups because all or none of the devices in a group have to be "using" the vfio driver if you have only some of them using it you will just get a bunch of errors
+in section 2.2 of the [wiki](https://wiki.archlinux.org/title/PCI_passthrough_via_OVMF) page it has a script to see your IOMMU groups. this is important beacause all or none of the devices in a group have to be "using" the vfio driver if you have only some of them using it you will just get a bunch of errors

-$~$

 when I run the script I see my nvidia gpu is in group 10
 ```